borisgastelu/ionic-cache-src/README.md

 - Return **Observable<[CacheItem](#cacheitem)>**

 ### - cacheAll(urls)
+Gets a list of resources and evaluates which of them not exists in storage and filesystem and starts download.
+Otherwise, returns all the saved items.
 Param | Type | Description
 --- | --- | ---
 `urls` | string[] | List of URLs of the server to download the file, as encoded by encodeURI().